Kjerstin Wøyen Funderud

 Kjerstin Wøyen Funderud (born 13 November 1970) is a Norwegian politician.

+Political career

-She was elected representative to the Storting from the constituency of Østfold for the period 2021–2025, for the Centre Party.
+Funderud was elected representative to the Storting from the constituency of Østfold for the period 2021–2025, for the Centre Party.
+In the Storting, she was a member of the Standing Committee on Finance and Economic Affairs from 2021 to February 2025, and of the Standing Committee on Education and Research from February 2025.

 Funderud served as mayor in Våler from 2007 to 2011.